diamond-rip/Eden/README.md

 # Eden
-Eden is a Minecraft 1.8 version based plugin that offers the best practice core experience.
+Eden is a Minecraft 1.8 version-based plugin that offers the best practice core experience.

-_**Note: This is a freshly created project and is still in a beta phase.
+_**Note: This is a freshly created project and is still in the beta phase.
 Bugs might appear.
-If you found a bug, please report them at [issues](https://github.com/RealGoodestEnglish/Eden/issues).**_
+If you find a bug, please report it at issues [(Click here)](https://github.com/RealGoodestEnglish/Eden/issues).**_

-## How To Setup?
+## How to Install?
-Please check out our [Wiki Page](https://github.com/RealGoodestEnglish/Eden/wiki).
-Most of the information is in there.
+Please check out our wiki page.
+Most of the information is there.

-Please note that Eden doesn't support normal Spigot.
+Please note that Eden doesn't support vanilla Spigot.
 We only support specific Spigot forks.
-For more information, please take a look at [Supported Spigot Forks](https://github.com/RealGoodestEnglish/Eden/wiki/Getting-Started#supported-spigot-forks).
+For more information, please take a look at the list of the Supported Spigot Forks [(Click here)](https://github.com/RealGoodestEnglish/Eden/wiki/Getting-Started#supported-spigot-forks).

 ## Supported Spigot Forks

-Eden supports  Spigot Forks!
-Check out what other Spigot forks are supported in [here](https://github.com/RealGoodestEnglish/Eden/wiki/Getting-Started#supported-spigot-forks)
+Eden supports spigot forks!
+Check out what other Spigot forks are supported at the Wiki Page [(Click here)](https://github.com/RealGoodestEnglish/Eden/wiki).

-## Supported Language
+## Supported Languages
-Eden currently offers 3 support languages - English and Chinese Traditional (Chinese Simplified only works in support, not configuration)!
-If you wish to download other language translation files, click [here](https://github.com/RealGoodestEnglish/Eden/wiki/Configurations)
+Eden currently offers support for two languages: English and Traditional Chinese (Simplified Chinese only works in support, not configuration!).
+If you wish to download any other language translation files, [click here](https://github.com/RealGoodestEnglish/Eden/wiki/Configurations.

 ## Bug Report
 Found a bug?
-Please report it at [issues](https://github.com/RealGoodestEnglish/Eden/issues)!
+Please file a bug report at issues [(Click here)](https://github.com/RealGoodestEnglish/Eden/issues/create)!

 ## Contributions
-As an open-source project, we'd love to see any improvement that happens in the project.
-We welcome for anyone to contribute to this project and make the plugin better and better.
+As an open-source project, we'd love to see any improvements that happen to the project.
+We welcome anyone to contribute to this project and help us improve the plugin.

-Head over [pulls](https://github.com/RealGoodestEnglish/Eden/pulls) to create a PR!
-Please note that if you want to improve / add a feature, you will have to follow the current code base to prevent confusion.
+Head over to the pull requests to create a PR!
+Please note that if you want to improve or add a feature, you will have to follow the current code base to prevent confusion.

-## To-Do List
+## To-do List
-Please note that things marked here aren't fully supported and may cause major bug.
-Features listed in here may also only support Traditional Chinese as of right now.
+Please note that things marked here aren't fully supported and may cause major bugs.
+Features listed here may also only support Traditional Chinese as of right now.
 Use these features at your own risk.

-* Event implementation - Need more testing
-* Tablist API - Need more testing
+Event Implementation - This feature needs more testing Tablist API - Needs more testing
-* Fix/Recode all To-Do which marked in the code
+All tasks that are marked in this list should be fixed or recoded.

 ## Credit
 * [Array](https://github.com/RefineDevelopment/Array) - EntityHider